AliRezaJoodi/Electronics_Modules/README.md

-It will include many schematics of **electronic module** for use in projects.
+It will include many schematics of **electronic modules** for use in projects.